Outdoor adventures and soothing hot springs

 Visit Hokkaido Obihiro Museum of Art in Midorigaoka Park to learn more about the region through the works of artists with strong connections to the area.

-Just outside Obihiro, Tokachikawa Onsen hot spring resort draws its water from a source on the bank of the Tokachi River.
+Just outside Obihiro, Tokachigawa Onsen hot spring resort draws its water from a source on the bank of the Tokachi River.
 This special location on the riverbank produces soft waters infused with plants and other botanicals that have accumulated in the groundwater.
-The indigenous Ainu people called the hot springs here "kusuri no yu," or medicine water, for their healing properties and beneficial effect on the skin.
+The indigenous Ainu people called the hot springs here "medicine water" for their healing properties and beneficial effect on the skin.

 Take a day trip to the majestic Hidaka Mountains, which extend south of Obihiro to Cape Erimo and Hokkaido's stunning east coast.

-To the northeast of Obihiro, the Tokachi plain stretches up to the Tokachi Mountains and Daisetsuzan National Park.
+To the northwest of Obihiro, the Tokachi plain stretches up to the Tokachi Mountains and Daisetsuzan National Park .
 Tomamu and Sahoro, two excellent ski resorts, are just a one hour drive from Obihiro.
-To the northwest, relish the quiet beauty of Lake Shikaribetsu, the highest lake in Hokkaido, or soak in the mineral-rich waters of Nukabira Gensenkyo near Lake Nukabira.
+To the north, relish the quiet beauty of Lake Shikaribetsu, the highest lake in Hokkaido, or soak in the mineral-rich waters of Nukabira Gensenkyo near Lake Nukabira.

 * The information on this page may be subject to change due to COVID-19.